federicoInserra/Big-Project-IoT/3rdDelivery/3rdDelivery.md

 The architecture was stable but during the implementation of the new functionalities, we decided to change some aspects to make the communication between the parts easier.
 We started working with a NoSQL database because we wanted to save files in a JSON format but while building the dashboard, we found out that with an SQL database queries were more accurate.
 ## Evaluation
 The evaluation was expanded with a user based evaluation that we conducted.
 We defined some new KPI's and we have made a study of the possible alternatives to realize our idea (for example vr and projectors).
+We added a new image of a statue to our repository.
 ## Brief presentation of the technical work done since the 2nd delivery
 Since the 2nd delivery we implemented the following features:
 - Set up the SQL database